Keifer Sykes: Fort Wayne Mad Ants (2021)

 On August 5, 2021, Sykes signed a contract with the Indiana Pacers of the National Basketball Association (NBA).
 He was waived at the end of training camp.
 Sykes subsequently joined the Fort Wayne Mad Ants and averaged 16.3 points, 8 assists and 4.3 rebounds per game.

 Indiana Pacers (2021–2022)

 On December 27, 2021, Sykes signed with the Indiana Pacers for the remainder of the season.
 He was waived on April 7, 2022.

 Motor City Cruise (2022–2023)

 On November 3, 2022, Sykes was named to the opening night roster for the Motor City Cruise.

 Long Island Nets (2023)

 On September 18, 2023, Sykes' rights were traded to the Long Island Nets and two days later, was signed by the Brooklyn Nets.
 However, they waived him on September 25 and on October 28, he joined Long Island.

 Windy City Bulls (2023–2024)

 On December 15, 2023, Sykes was traded to the Windy City Bulls.

 Openjobmetis Varese (2024–2025)

 On November 19, 2024, Sykes signed with Openjobmetis Varese of the Lega Basket Serie A.

-Legia Warsaw (2025–present)
+Legia Warsaw (2025)

 On March 7, 2025, he signed with Legia Warsaw of the Polish Basketball League (PLK).